qrmd0/AvZLib/crescendo/SimpleAvZ/doc/README(eng).md

 C_IF(pos({GARG, GIGA}, 680), 400, POT, 1, 8);   // If there is garg or giga with int(x)≤680, place flower pot at 1-8 at 400cs
 ```

-Decide whether or not to use cards based on zombies.
+Decide whether or not to use cards depending on zombies.
 You may either check if a certain type of zombie exists, or check if certain types of zombie's x is smaller than some threshold.
 Mostly used in actual gameplay or batch tests.

 For demonstration purposes, using `EnsureExist` is more recommended as it showcases the worst case scenario.